 Each of the approximately 50 Review Groups within the Collaboration is responsible for the development of a Specialised Register.
 The Trials Search Co-ordinators of the Review Groups flag records in their Specialised Registers for inclusion in CENTRAL.
 All records flagged for inclusion in CENTRAL are taken by Wiley on a fixed date each month.
 If a Review Group does not add any CENTRAL records during the month the Group's existing records are published on CENTRAL for that issue.
 Each record that has been submitted as part of a specialised register is assigned a specialised register code in CENTRAL.
 (See Appendix for a list of specialised register codes.)

 Each of the Cochrane Centres has the responsibility for searching the general healthcare literature of its country or region, and most have now designated one or more staff members to co-ordinate this effort.
-The Cochrane Review Groups and Fields/Networks are responsible for co-ordinating searching of the specialist literature in their areas of interest.
+Handsearching is also conducted by some Cochrane Review Groups and Fields/Networks in the specialist literature in their areas of interest.
 Currently there are approximately 2,400 journals being handsearched.
 Identified trial reports that are not relevant to a Review Group's scope and thus are not appropriate for their specialised register are submitted to CENTRAL as handsearch records and are assigned the HS-HANDSEARCH code as well as being assigned the handsearch code from the Appendix list below.
-These handsearch results must be prepared according to specifications as published in the ‘Guide for Submission of Handsearch Results to CENTRAL’ in the CENTRAL Management Plan.

 CENTRAL was created as an immediate repository for all citations to reports of trials identified by the Collaboration.
 Because of the required quick turn-around time and relative lack of quality control, CENTRAL inevitably contains some typographical errors, duplicates, and reports of non-trials.
 Thus it is designed primarily for Collaboration use, although as part of The Cochrane Library it is accessible to all users.
 As resources become available in the future, CENTRAL will be ‘cleaned’ to contain only those reports of studies which are eligible for inclusion in a Cochrane Review.